MontherIsmail/Fashion-Hub/README.md

 - HTML → to build the structure of the pages
 - CSS → to style the application
-- JS|DOM Manipulations → To create interaction between the page and the user
 - React js
 - node_modules